swagger-api/swagger.io-docs/docs/spec-explained/api-host-and-base-path.md

 ### schemes

 `schemes` are the transfer protocols used by the API.
-Swagger supports `http`, `https`, and [WebSocket](https://en.wikipedia.org/wiki/WebSocket) schemes -- `ws` and `wss`.
+Swagger supports the `http`, `https`, and [WebSocket](https://en.wikipedia.org/wiki/WebSocket) schemes -- `ws` and `wss`.
 As with any lists in YAML, schemes can be specified using the list syntax:

 ```
 schemes: